bashrc2/epicyon/manual/manual.md

 ![New post screen](manual-new-post.png)

+The format of the post should be plain text, without any html markup.
+Any URLs will be automatically linked, and you can use hashtags and emoji.
+Emojis can be added via their name with colon characters before and after.

 ## Post scopes
 Posts can have different scopes which provide some amount of privacy, or particular functions.
 To change the scope select the current one and a dropdown list will appear.